Co-founder ByBlacks.com | Keynote Speaker | Racial Equity Consultant

 Statistics show that industries across the board could make serious gains in revenue per year through diversity, inclusion and belonging efforts.
 But despite throwing millions of well-intentioned dollars at D&I programs, underrepresented groups struggle to get their foot in the door, and when they do, they almost never make it up the ranks.
 Something doesn’t add up.

 My public speaking and corporate DEI (diversity, equity, inclusion) consulting is anchored in intersectionality, with specific emphasis on the idea that effective diversity work must go beyond gender.
 Diversity and inclusion initiatives that try to group people into such categories as gender, ethnicity, and age provide a narrow view of what shapes our identities.
 No one is defined by a single category, we are influenced by our socialization, experiences, culture, and background.
 This is a core concept behind intersectionality.
 My approach is also heavily rooted in explaining what allyship looks like and giving tangible steps to transforming how teams understand how this plays out in the workplace.

-Through keynotes and workshops, I’ve helped kickstart these difficult conversations at both mid size and large scale companies such as Fiix Software, The Conference Board of Canada, TD Bank, KPMG, Investors Group and Enbridge.
+Through keynotes and workshops, I’ve helped kickstart these difficult conversations at both mid-size and large scale companies such as Google, Canada Goose, KPMG, AstraZeneca and GlaxoSmithKline.